sveltejs/svelte/site/content/docs/03-template-syntax.md

 Similarly to `<svelte:window>`, this element allows you to add listeners to events on `document`, such as `visibilitychange`, which don't fire on `window`.
 It also lets you use [actions](/docs#template-syntax-element-directives-use-action) on `document`.

-`<svelte:document>` also has to appear at the top level of your component.
+As with `<svelte:window>`, this element may only appear the top level of your component and must never be inside a block or element.

 ```sv
 <svelte:document